suntorch/Dazzler/README.md

 ### Event Implementation - Example #2.
 To control database operation.
 Let's implement some database policy to stop any database change operation such as update, insert, delete.
-And let's say all those operations use non-query execution method.
+Let's assume that all those operations use a non-query execution method.

-So, we need some state object to pass to execution method and events.
+So, we need a state object to pass to execution method and events.
-Let's create DatabaseControl class for it.
+A state object can be defined as DatabaseControl class.
 ```C#
    public class DatabaseControl
    {